Sinéad O’Connor reveals son, 17, has died after going missing - NewsBreak

 O’Connor announced the tragic news Friday via Twitter.

 “My beautiful son, Nevi’im Nesta Ali Shane O’Connor, the very light of my life, decided to end his earthly struggle today and is now with God,” O’Connor wrote.
 “May he rest in peace and may no one follow his example.
 My baby.
 I love you so much.
-Please be at peace.”Diahann Carroll, Oscar-nominated, pioneering actress, dies
+Please be at peace.”High school hockey player dies after on-ice collision

 O’Connor had previously indicated on Twitter that Shane had gone missing, claiming he was supposed to be on watch at a hospital in Dublin, Ireland, after two suicide attempts last week.
 She also made a plea to Shane directly, urging him to refrain from harming himself, and asking him to get to a police station.